angelsolaorbaiceta/rfc/README.md

 # RFC

 Read internet RFC documents from your terminal.
-This command line tool fetches RFC documents from _https://datatracker.ietf.org/_ and caches the locally, for faster second time reads.
+This command line tool fetches RFC documents from _https://datatracker.ietf.org/_ and caches them locally, for faster second time reads.

 ## Usage